Take a walk along the riverside at Suttons Landing. With wheelchair accessibility, everyone can take in the beautiful riverwalk.

 Features of Stearns Park

 Across from the beach and Stearns Drive is a large, grassy area with picnic tables and grills.
-This is a beautifully shaded area, and many parties and reunions are held here.
 When you want to escape the sun and the heat, this is a wonderful place to spread out your blanket and catch a few winks!
 Concession stands are found at both the north and south ends of Stearns Park, and carry all your favorite snacks and beverages.
-You’ll also find restroom facilities here, as well as drinking fountains.
+You’ll also find restroom facilities which are open from May-October (weather permitting), as well as drinking fountains.
 The angled FREE parking at Stearns Park which looks out over Lake Michigan makes it ideal to sit in your vehicle during the colder weather and watch the spectacular sunsets.
 Professional and amateur photographers choose this setting to capture the ultimate beauty of Ludington’s premier park.

 North Breakwater Light